 To start, you’ll need to create an account on GitHub.
 Don’t worry, it’s free for regular users.

 There are plenty of Git clients for Mac and Linux but this tutorial will focus on Windows.
-If you’re a Windows user I highly recommend you try out the GitHub Windows GUI.
+If you’re a Windows or Mac user I highly recommend you try out the GitHub Desktop GUI.
 The following tutorial will focus on this client so please download and install the software.

 During installation, it will ask you for things such as your login information, name and email address.
 All of this information will be associated with the commits you make.